 The way we work, where we work and what jobs we will be doing in the future also mean that reward professionals need to re-think pay and benefits strategies to ensure they align to shifting HR and business strategies.

-This high level think-tank event will focus on the two biggest costs to the reward budget: pay and pensions.
-It will ask: what will these strategies look like by 2025?
+This high level think-tank event focused on the two biggest costs to the reward budget: pay and pensions.
+It asked: what will these strategies look like by 2025?

 08:00 Reward & Employee Benefits Association members mix ’n mingle breakfast